 - Niagara is hardly the only waterfall tumbling over the Escarpment.
 About 100 waterfalls exist within Hamilton itself, many accessible along the Bruce Trail, which winds through the city.

 - As well as Upper and Lower divisions, city streets are broken into east/west and north/south sections.
 Streets crossing James St. (Highway 6) divide into east and west designations.
 North and south street names begin at King St. (Highway 8).

-- Hamilton is well-served by 4-lane controlled access highways.
-The Queen Elizabeth Way runs along the sandbar that forms the eastern edge of Burlington Bay and the Hamilton harbour.
+- Hamilton is well-served by 4-lane controlled-access highways.
+The Queen Elizabeth Way runs along the sandbar that forms the eastern edge of Burlington Bay and the Hamilton harbor.
 Highway 403 runs approaches from the west and curves north over the city.
 The Lincoln Alexander Parkway provides an east-west route across the city on the Escarpment and it connects with the Red Hill Valley Parkway, a north-south corridor connecting to the QEW as it turns east, south of the twin skyways over the Burlington Bay canal.